How to Work Out Pro-Rata

 Working for a specific time period

 An employee may only work for your business for a short duration.
 This might happen if another team completes a set of tasks, for example.
-In that instance, your company would pay the part time employee's salary on a pro-rata basis.
+In that instance, your company would pay the fixed term employee's salary on a pro-rata basis.

 Unpaid leave